arfath29/Ekart-project/README.md

-Ekart Project
+EKART PROJECT

-Project Overview
+Project Overview:
 The Ekart Project is an e-commerce platform that allows users to browse and purchase a variety of products.
 This project showcases the use of modern CI/CD practices and tools to ensure high-quality code, secure software, and streamlined deployment processes.

-Key Features
+Key Features:
 User-Friendly Interface: A responsive and intuitive interface for a seamless shopping experience.
 Product Management: Features for adding, updating, and removing products.
 Order Processing: Efficient order management system for tracking and fulfilling orders.